 Insomnia is a common complication of Parkinson's disease and of the medications used to treat it.
 Other causes of insomnia in people with Parkinson's disease include periodic limb movements and sleep-related breathing disorders.
 Parkinson's patients also don't move much in bed and experience pain from agitated pressure-point arousal.
 Rapid eye movement disorder is thought to precede Parkinson's disease.
 See more about Parkinson's disease.

 Fatal Familial Insomnia (FFI)

 Fatal familial insomnia is an extremely rare, infectious prion disease.
 It involves proteinaceous cells, probably of the thalamus, that lack the ability to produce nucleic acid.
 It is a progressive disorder that begins with difficulty initiating sleep and leads to total lack of sleep within a few months.
-It can be fatal within 7 to 13 months after symptoms begin but may last longer.
+It can be fatal within 7 to 13 months after symptoms begin.

 Headaches & Insomnia